 For example, at a recent sales team meeting, our leadership made sure to explain not only the importance of sales activities, but why those activities are so important.
 The conversation did not stop at “these are the sales goals you need to meet this quarter” and “here are the numbers we expect you to achieve.”
 Instead, the emphasis was on the purpose behind the numbers.

-Taking the time to ensure your team understands how their work fits into the larger scheme of things will help boost engagement and improve performance.
+Ensuring your team understands how their work fits into the larger scheme of things will help boost engagement and improve performance.
 It can also help an employee feel a sense of pride of ownership, knowing that there is a purpose or significance behind what they do on a daily basis.
 Taking the time to discuss how an individual’s daily work contributes to the larger whole is key to improving motivation in sales.

 3. Bring emotion into it